margueriteblair/Haskell/plutus/doc/reference/glossary.rst

     redeemer
       The argument to the validator script which is provided by the transaction which spends a script output.

+    rollback
+      The result of the local node switching to the consensus chain.
+      See :ref:`what_is_a_rollback`

     schema
       The set of all endpoints of a contract application.